jhnbyrn/951-KLR-PAGES/dme_post_ignition_code_walkthrough.md

 ```

 Now we load the previously calculated fuel pulse 4B:4A into r7:r6.
-This is the base pulse modified by all relevant enrichments (except 4C).
+This is the base pulse previously modified by all relevant enrichments (except 4C).

 Next, if cranking, then we proceed to __01BB__ which you might recall from a little earlier is the section that adds injector latency, fires the injectors, starts the timer etc. That means we do an extra injection event while cranking, using the full fuel value from 4B:4A.